GioSalvador/rpg-item-creator/README.md

 - Create a download bottom to download the Item Card.
 - Create a back-end database and transform this project into a Full Stack system.
+- Create animations for when the item's rarity and attributes change.
 - Add other equipment such as armor, miscellaneous, etc.

 Feel free to check out my GitHub profile @GioSalvador for more projects.